 However, that may be changing.
 Research in the past few decades seems to be indicating a clear pattern in patients with low back pain.
 There is a strong correlation with pain/symptoms and dysfunction in muscle control that affect balance and posture.
 In other words, it looks like the clear answer to “Why does this person have back pain?” is that their muscles are not able to correctly stabilize their spines.
 This lack of balanced support causes uncontrolled movement that damages the spine as it attempts to remain vertical against gravity.

 Researchers back in the 1990s found that LBP is caused by spinal instability that results in injury to embedded mechano-receptors.
 In individuals with LBP, there is disturbed motor control patterns and changed physiologic properties.
 Panjabi theorized that spinal stability relies on 3 interconnected systems: 1.
 Passive Articular 2.
 Active Muscular 3.
 Neural Control.
-Bergman divided muscular system into local for fine movements and global that ties it all in.
+Bergman divided the muscular system into two components: local control for fine motor movements and global control that ties it all together.

 Vikari-Juntura published their findings in Spine in 2000.
 They discovered that patients who had lack of balance and/or symmetry on a one-leg standing test tend to have more back problems.